Louise Little: Career

 Through the UNIA in Montreal, she met Earl Little, a craftsman and a lay minister from Reynolds, Georgia.
 The couple married on May 10, 1919.
 The following year, they moved to Philadelphia because they believed that their lives in that city would be better than their lives in Canada, and then, they moved to Omaha, Nebraska in 1921.
 While she was in Omaha, she became the secretary and the "branch reporter" of the UNIA's local chapter, sending news about local UNIA activities, led by Earl, to Negro World; they inculcated self-reliance and black pride in their children.
 Their son Malcolm, who became famous as Malcolm X, later said that white violence killed four of his father's brothers.
 Another son, Wilfred, later remembered that Louise "received letters from the leaders of the movement thanking her for the work she had done and praising her for her devotion to the cause".
 Earl and Louise had seven children together: Wilfred (1920–1998), Hilda (1921–2015), Philbert (1923–1993), Malcolm (1925–1965), Reginald (1927–2001), Wesley (1928–2009), and Yvonne (1929–2003).
 Her eighth child, Robert (1938–1999), had a different father.

 Because of threats from the Ku Klux Klan – Earl's UNIA activities were said to be "spreading trouble" – the family relocated to Milwaukee, Wisconsin in 1926, and shortly thereafter, the family relocated to Lansing, Michigan.
 There the family was frequently harassed by the Black Legion, a white racist group.
 When the family home burned in 1929, Earl accused the Black Legion.

 In 1931, Earl died in what was officially ruled a streetcar accident, though Louise believed Earl had been murdered by the Black Legion.
 Rumors that white racists were responsible for Earl's death were widely circulated, and were very disturbing to Louise and their children.
-After a dispute with creditors, Louise received a nominally life insurance benefit of $1,000 ($,000 in dollars) in payments of $18 per month; the issuer of another, larger policy refused to pay, claiming her husband Earl had committed suicide.
+After a dispute with creditors, Louise received a nominal life insurance benefit of $1,000 ($,000 in dollars) in payments of $18 per month; the issuer of another, larger policy refused to pay, claiming her husband Earl had committed suicide.
 To make ends meet Louise rented out part of her garden, and her sons hunted game.

 During the 1930s, white Seventh-day Adventists witnessed to the Little family; later on Louise Little and her son Wilfred were baptized into the Seventh-day Adventist Church.

 In 1937, a man Louise had been datingmarriage had seemed a possibilityvanished from her life when she became pregnant with his child, Robert (1938–1999).
 In late 1938 she had a nervous breakdown and was committed to Kalamazoo State Hospital.
 The children were separated and sent to foster homes.

 Little was institutionalized at the Kalamazoo Mental Hospital from 1939 through 1963.
 Malcolmwho rose to fame as Malcolm X, a leading minister of the Nation of Islamjoined his siblings in securing her release from the hospital.
 She lived with her surviving family and descendants for the rest of her life in Grand Rapids, Michigan.
 In 2024, a billboard was erected in La Digue, Grenada to mark Little's birthplace.